Mxs2019/yext-answers-react/README.md

 > This library requires @yext/answers-core as a dependency.
 Since this library is currently not public, you will need to make sure this library is cloned and built and lives in the same parent folder as the sample project.

+### Implementation Details

+- This library is written in Typescript and too have the best experience you should use typescript as well.
+- This library exposes `state` and `actions` via a react hook.

 ### Create React App

 If you wanted to use this library with `create-react-app` you would issue the following commands: